Effective May 19, 2026

 Schedule data.
 Everything you create in OnThree (schedule names, descriptions, event titles, dates, times, locations, and notes) is stored in our database so we can provide the service.

-Natural language input.
-When you type a command to add or edit events, that text is sent to Anthropic's Claude API to parse your intent.
+Natural language input and images.
+When you type a command or attach a screenshot to add or edit events, that text and any image you attach is sent to Anthropic's Claude API to parse your intent.
 Anthropic processes this data subject to their own privacy policy.
+We recommend not uploading images containing sensitive personal information.

 We use the data we collect exclusively to operate OnThree: